hcp-uw/club-website/src/back_end/docs/Leads.md

 ## <span style="color:deepskyblue">Leads Data Endpoints</span>
-Documentation for all callable back-end functions related to Events data
+Documentation for all callable back-end functions related to Leads data

 ## <span style="color:deepskyblue"> getActiveLeads
 Returns all club leads (and information associated) that are currently active.